FEDERICOBLANCO/Coursera_Capstone/README.md

 # Coursera_Capstone
-Demo how to create a hithub repository and properly set it up
+Demo how to create a Github repository and properly set it up.